Understanding the Impact of Voluntary Car Repossession on Your Credit Score

-Whether you miss a single or several payments on your car loan, the situation shouldn’t be taken lightly.
+Whether you miss one or several payments on your car loan, the situation shouldn’t be taken lightly.
 You must act fast and make smart, honest decisions based on your finances and circumstances.
-In many cases, failing to pay consecutive installments can result in repossession of your vehicle — but you can take several proactive steps to avoid it.
+In many cases, failing to pay consecutive installments can result in repossession of your vehicle, but you can take several proactive steps to avoid it.

 Lift and Tow will help you understand the impact of voluntary repossession and how voluntary repossession works.